kazisean/website/content/future.md

 ❖ **Web**: Fast, Secure, and built in ad + tracker blocking browser is crucial.
 Away from crypto and data hoggers.
 [Working on this].

+❖ **Faster Emails**: Reading and responding to emails takes a long time.
+An open-source extension that provides pre-filled email responses.
+Think gmail reply suggestion but more professional and customizable.

 To be continued...